Principal Investigator

 Before joining UAlberta, Dr. Liu was an Assistant Professor of Psychology at North Dakota State University.
 She completed her postdoctoral training at the Department of Psychology and the Brain & Mind Institute at Western University (with Drs.
 Elizabeth Hayden and Marc Joanisse) and the Department of Psychology and the Child Study Center at the Pennsylvania State University (with Drs.
 Pamela Cole and ‪Koraly Pérez-Edgar)‬.
 She obtained her PhD degree at the School of Communication Sciences & Disorders, McGill University (advised by Dr. Marc Pell).
 She was the recipient of the APS Rising Star Award in 2021.

-Dr. Liu will be accepting graduate students in the Developmental Science area at UAlberta.
-For more information, see Prospective Students.
+Dr. Liu is accepting graduate students in the Developmental Science area at UAlberta (see Prospective Students).
+She is NOT accepting undergraduate research/honors students for the 2024-2025 academic year.

 Jaron Tan